madhu72/mftkit/README.md

 - `CreateTempDirectory(prefix string) (string, error)`
     - Creates a temporary directory with the given prefix.

+- `ListAllFiles(directoryPath string) ([]string, error)`
+  - Lists all files in a directory and its subdirectories.

+- `CalculateDirectorySize(directoryPath string) (int64, error)`
+  - Calculates the total size of a directory.

+- `FindFilesByName(directoryPath, fileName string) ([]string, error)`
+  - Finds files with a specific name in a directory and its subdirectories.

+- `IsEmptyDirectory(directoryPath string) (bool, error)`
+  - Checks if a directory is empty.

+- `WatchDirectory(directoryPath string, callback func(event fsnotify.Event)) error`
+  - Watches a directory for changes.
+  -
 ### File Extension Operations

 - `GetFileExtension(filePath string) string`